 - Necessary alarm systems and navigational aids are provided as safety precautions.

-- Liquid cargo is transfered from geostatic location (Pipeline End and Manifold (PLEM)) to the tanker using product transfer system of the single point mooring system.
+- Liquid cargo is transferred from the geostatic location (Pipeline End and Manifold (PLEM)) to the tanker using the product transfer system of the single-point mooring system.

 A General Video on Single Point Mooring Operation